acoppes/acoppes/site/_drafts/ldjam52.markdown

 Anyways, in the end I just did the basics with the terrain.

 ### The Harvester

+This is the main character of the game, controlled by the player, the Harvester must harvest Spice while surviving the Sand Worm attacks.
+I started by creating a cube and started moving it using the CharacterController component

 __TODO: share about the controller, and how I did the model rotation given the wheels projected on the terrain__